Estonian partisans: Battle of Osula

-Battle of Saika
+Battle of Saika Bunker

-The biggest and bloodiest battle between the Forest Brothers was the Battle of Saika in the forest of Saika on 7 March 1951.
+The Battle of Saika Bunker (Estonian: Saika punkrilahing) occurred in the village's forest on March 7, 1951.

-Eight forest brothers and an unknown number of KGB guards took part in the battle.
-The battle was also the first major clash between the Forest Brothers and MGB forces in the Vastseliina region.
+Eight Forest Brothers and an unknown number of KGB guards took part in the battle.
+It was the first major conflict between the Forest Brothers and MGB forces in the Vastseliina region.
 MGB soldiers came to capture the bunker from two sides: from the village of Mauri towards Saika and from the village of Rebäse towards Saika.

-Around 10 am, gunshots and machine-gun fire began to be heard from the forest in the nearby villages.

-The battle lasted for about four hours and a total of six Forest Brothers were killed.
-Five MGB soldiers were killed in the engagement.

-Only two out of the eight Forest Brothers survived the battle, August Kuus and Richard Vähi.
-They were able to survive for the following two years until 1953, where they both died in a battle in Puutli.
+Around 10 am, gunshots broke out and could be heard from the forest in the nearby villages.
+The battle lasted around four hours.
+Five MGB soldiers were killed in the engagement along with six Forest Brothers.
+August Kuus and Richard Vähi, the two surviving partisans, later died in a 1953 battle in Puutli.

-A memorial stone was opened in 2007 to memorialize the six Forest Brothers that died in the engagement.
+A memorial stone was opened in 2007 to honor the six Forest Brothers who died in the engagement.

-Battle of Puutli
+Battle of Puutlipalu

-The largest bunker battle of Puutli in Vastseliina municipality took place on 29 March 1953, in Vastseliina Parish, Võru County.
-In 1953, the partisans hid in a bunker in the forest near the villages of Loosi and Puutli.
-The Resistance had eight forces.

-On 29 March, the KGB officers raided the Forest Brothers' bunker at 9am.
-The bunker siege lasted almost three hours.
-There was a powerful exchange of fire in the forest.

-Forest brothers Richard Vähi, Karl Kaur, August Kuus, August Kurra, Leida Grünthal, Endel Leimann, Lehte-Kai Ojamäe and Ilse Vähi were killed in the battle.
-The wounded Forest Brothers exploded their grenades to prevent them from falling into the hands of the enemy.
+The Battle of Puutlipalu Bunker (Estonian: Puutlipalu lahing) took place in Puutli, Võru County on March 29, 1953, when KGB officers raided a bunker occupied by Forest Brothers at 9 am.
+The siege lasted almost three hours.
+When the Forest Brothers were wounded, they set off their grenades to prevent them from being used by KGB forces.
+Eight Forest Brothers, Richard Vähi, Karl Kaur, August Kuus, August Kurra, Leida Grünthal, Endel Leimann, Lehte-Kai Ojamäe, and Ilse Vähi, were killed in the battle.

-However, the losses of the KGB forces were much greater.
 After the battle, the bunker was burned by security.
-The fallen Forest Brothers were taken for identification and later buried at the edge of the Ristimäe forest.
+The bodies of the dead partisans were taken for identification and buried at the edge of the Ristimäe forest.

 Aftermath

-A list of Forest Brothers who have died since 1944 compiled by Eerik-Niiles Kross contains 1,700 names, including Forest Brothers who have died in captivity.
+Eerik-Niiles Kross compiled a list of Forest Brothers who have died since 1944.
+It contains 1,700 names, including those who died in captivity.
 Historian Mart Laar claims, based on Kross, that there were more than 2,200 known fatalities.

-The last partisan, August Sabbe, died in a clash on 27 September 1978, reportedly drowning in a river after being found by KGB while he was fishing, where he was lodged under a log.
+The last Estonian partisan, August Sabbe, died on September 27, 1978, reportedly drowning in a river after being found by KGB officers while he was fishing.
+Sabbe's body was found lodged under a log.

-Since 1998, the Defense League has been organizing military-sports expeditions in the forests of Vana-Vigala and Eidapere every summer, which is called the Põrgupõhja expedition.
-The trip is dedicated to the memory of the freedom fighters.
+Since 1998, the Estonian Defence League has organized the Põrgupõhja expedition, an annual military sports event in the forests of Vana-Vigala and Eidapere, in honor of the partisans.

 In 2019, a job was created in the Estonian War Museum to study the Forest Brothers.